YarinQuapi/YarinQuapi/README.md

 ## Hello there!
-I am Quapi!
+I am Yarin (but also known as Quapi)!

 ### About me:
- - I am a 17 year old student studying computer programming and game modding!
- - I am currently working on several systems for games such as Minecraft and Rust
+ - Minecraft and Rust systems are my family forever and ever (rust is more like the unwanted sibling though.)
- - I am also working on several Discord bots
+ - I went on a few dates with DiscordAPI
- - I am enthusiastic about efficiency and making things very high performance
+ - Very enthusiastic about efficiency and making things very high performance
- - Also learning Forge & Fabric mod development!
+ - I am forging my way with the Forge 1.16.5 API

 ### Social media
 [<img align="left" alt="YarinQuapi | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />][twitter]